Nevada's 1st Senate district: 2012

 In the 2012 Democratic primary, two-term incumbent John Jay Lee was challenged by veteran and former evangelical minister Pat Spearman.
 Spearman, who is LGBT, had never previously held political office and argued that the district needed a "real Democrat."
 Lee, a Mormon who opposed gay marriage, said he wasn't worried by Spearman, as he thought Spearman had been "encouraged to run by supporters of single issues like gay rights."
 Spearman won the primary with 63% of the vote.

 No Republican filed for the seat, and Spearman's lone opponent was Gregory Hughes, a member of the Independent American Party, whom she defeated easily.

-Federal and statewide results in District 1
+Federal and statewide results

 History

 District 1 was created when the senatorial districts were redrawn in 2011 as a result of the 2010 Census.
 The new districts went into effect on January 1, 2012 for filing for office, and for nominating and electing senators.
 They became effective for all other purposes on November 7 of the same year – the day after Election Day, when the new terms began.
 The law defines the borders District 1 using census tracts, block groups, and blocks.
 Since its creation, two elections have been held in the district.
 Most of the district was previously in the districts Clark County 1 and Clark County 12.